 Alvin and the Chipmunks: “Up on the House-Top”

 I used to hate the Chipmunk’s versions of songs.
 Then I had a toddler.
 Now I love the stupid joy they spread.
+And this Christmas song by Alvin and the Chipmunks is one that has made the cut.
 This is fine.
 I can live with this.

 Jimmy Durante: “Frosty the Snowman”